-The Caraga Road Map for Peace provides a peace building orientation to the plan of actions for CY 2016 - 2020 of the Regional Peace and Order Council (RPOC), Provincial/City/Municipal POCs, Civil Society Organizations, Peace Partners and other Stakeholders in the pursuit of addressing the decade-long conflicts in the Caraga Region.
+The Caraga Road Map for Peace (CRMP) provides a peace building orientation to the plan of actions for the calendar year 2016 - 2020 of the Regional Peace and Order Council (RPOC), Provincial/City/Municipal POCs, Civil Society Organizations (CSOs), peace partners and other stakeholders in the pursuit of addressing the decade-long conflicts in the Caraga Region.

-The formulation of the Caraga Roadmap for Peace is guided with the belief that establishingpeace orientation is a pre-condition for the regional development and viceversa.
+The formulation of the Caraga Roadmap for Peace is guided with the belief that establishing peace orientation is a pre-condition for the regional development and vice-versa.
 It is the advocacy of the peace actors to inculcate peace-oriented development endeavors for the region.

-Commencing the peace orientation starts with a broadened definition of peace conflict and violence and thereby, facilitates the stakeholders' understanding of the major conflict lines affecting the Region.
-Hence, the Caraga Roadmap for Peace is centred on identifying peace oriented and conflict-sensitive strategies which are hoped to address the four (4) major conflict lines - Criminality, Insurgency, Resource-Based Conflicts and issues and challenges of the Indigenous Peoples - in the region.
+Commencing the peace orientation starts with a broadened definition of peace conflict and violence and thereby, facilitates the stakeholders' understanding of the major conflict lines affecting the region.
+Hence, the Caraga Roadmap for Peace is centered on identifying peace-oriented and conflict sensitive strategies which was hoped to address the four (4) major conflict lines - Criminality, Insurgency, Resource-Based Conflicts and issues and challenges of the Indigenous Peoples- in the region.
 These conflict lines were identified during the Situational Analysis conducted in Butuan City and the five (5) provinces of the region in February to March 2013.
 The Provincial Situational Analysis utilized several tools to dissect the existing peace issues and conflicts in the component provinces.
 These tools were conflict map, historical timeline, conflict tree and force field analysis.
 The results of the Provincial Situational Analyses were then integrated into a Regional Situational Analysis and became, in its updated version, an integral part of this document.